The Migratory Bird Flyways of the Americas initiative will begin implementation in January 2025.

-After two years of rigorous science-based design, AFI to begin implementation phase in January 2025
+After two years of rigorous, science-based design, AFI to begin implementation phase in January 2025

-After two years of rigorous science-based design, AFI moves into its implementation phase 2025 to protect and restore critical ecosystems through Nature-Based Solutions (NBS) and bird- and people-friendly infrastructure.
+After two years of rigorous science-based design, AFI moves into its implementation phase in 2025 to protect and restore critical ecosystems through Nature-Based Solutions (NBS) and bird- and people-friendly infrastructure.

 Inspired by the wondrous world of birds and their epic migratory journeys across the hemisphere, connecting landscapes, cultures, and people, AFI’s science team has identified a portfolio of crucial sites to ensure to ensure the connectivity and conservation of at least 10% of the prioritized populations of migratory shorebirds and landbirds in the Americas.